 by Mike Ratliff

-Philip found Nathanael and said to him, “We have found him of whom Moses in the Law and also the prophets wrote, Jesus of Nazareth, the son of Joseph.”
-Nathanael said to him, “Can anything good come out of Nazareth?”
-Philip said to him, “Come and see.”
-(John 1:45-46 ESV)
+45 Philip *found Nathanael and *said to him, “We have found Him of whom Moses in the Law and also the Prophets wrote—Jesus of Nazareth, the son of Joseph.”
+46 Nathanael said to him, “Can any good thing come out of Nazareth?”
+Philip *said to him, “Come and see.”
+John 1:45-46 (NASB)

 Why did Nathanael have such a low view of Nazareth and those from there?
 Nazareth was just a backwater village in a sleepy area that had no prophetic significance.
 Nathanael probably thought, “Surely the Messiah will come from Jerusalem” as did the Jewish religious leaders in John 7:52.
 What must we take from this my brethren?